-The Planning Authorities will examine joint public/private commercial ventures that facilitate the development or refurbishment of derelict or obsolete sites, including the use of the Derelict Sites Act, 1990 as amended by the Planning and Development Acts 2000-2016.
+The Planning Authorities will examine joint public/private commercial ventures that facilitate the development or refurbishment of derelict or obsolete sites, including the use of the Derelict Sites Act, 1990 as amended by the Planning and Development Acts 2000-2014.

-In terms of derelict and obsolete land and buildings, it is the policy of Meath County Council:
+In terms of derelict and obsolete land and buildings, it is the policy of Meath County Council and Navan Town Council:

-regulations made there under to prevent or remove injury to •, • •

-o amenity arising

-from dereliction.

-DER POL 2 To identify and secure the redevelopment of obsolete areas, including areas of backland, derelict sites and incidental open spaces.
+DER POL 1 To implement the provisions of the Derelict Sites Act, 1990 (as amended) and regulations made there under to prevent or remove injury to amenity arising from dereliction.
+DER POL 2 To identify and secure the redevelopment of obsolete areas, including areas of